 Adversary Proceedings for Credit Cards in Bankruptcy

 If a lender accuses you of fraud in bankruptcy, they will need to file a notice of adversary proceedings.
-This step is mandatory if a credit card company wants to challenge the dischargability of credit cards in bankruptcy based on fraud.
+This step is mandatory if a credit card company wants to challenge the dischargeability of credit cards in bankruptcy based on fraud.
 There are very specific time-frames involved for a credit card company to file this notice.
 If the claim is not timely filed, the creditor may be barred from challenging the discharge of credit cards in bankruptcy.

-The court will evaluate: (1.) the length of time between the charges and the bankruptcy filing; (2.) whether or not an attorney had been consulted concerning the filing of bankruptcy before the charges were made; (3.)the number of charges made; (4.) the amount of the charges; (5.) the financial condition of the debtor at the time the charges were made; (6.) whether the charges were above the credit limit of the account; (7.) whether the debtor made multiple charges on the same day; (8.) whether or not the debtor was employed; (9.) the debtor’s prospects, (10.) whether there was a sudden change in the debtor’s buying habits; and (11.) whether the purchases made were luxuries or necessities.
+The court will evaluate: (1.) the length of time between the charges and the bankruptcy filing; (2.) whether an attorney had been consulted concerning the filing of bankruptcy before the charges were made; (3.)the number of charges made; (4.) the amount of the charges; (5.) the financial condition of the debtor at the time the charges were made; (6.) whether the charges were above the credit limit of the account; (7.) whether the debtor made multiple charges on the same day; (8.) whether the debtor was employed; (9.) the debtor’s prospects, (10.) whether there was a sudden change in the debtor’s buying habits; and (11.) whether the purchases made were luxuries or necessities.
 See In re Dougherty.